coccoinomane/song/README.md

 Running SONG with `ini/matter.ini` and `pre/matter.pre` will compute the dark matter bispectrum delta_cdm(k1,k2,k3,tau) with a sparse sampling consisting of about 25 points in each k direction (from k=10^-5 to k=0.1/Mpc) and about 40 points in the time direction (from tau=280Mpc to today); the computation should take less than a minute on a single processor.

 The following instructions explains how to extract 1D, 2D and 3D slices from the computed bispectrum.
-**Please note that what follows applies not only for the bispectrum but for any computed source**, including the CMB & baryon sources; you can specify which sources to compute using the `output` parameter in the ini file.
+**Please note that what follows applies not only to the bispectrum but to any computed source**, including the CMB & baryon sources; you can specify which sources to compute using the `output` parameter in the ini file.

-### 1D Slices
+### Extract 1D Slices

 To obtain the time evolution of the matter bispectrum for fixed values of (k1,k2,k3) you can run